 Important assessment information

-It is the students' responsibility to attend and participate appropriately in all activities (such as laboratories, tutorials and or residential school ( for external students) ) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
-To ensure that students can participate in the practical exam component of the course, they must attend, and actively participate in all laboratory sessions in this course.
+It is the students' responsibility to attend and participate appropriately in all activities (such as laboratories, workbook and tutorials and or residential school ( for external students) ) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+Students must attend, and actively participate in 100% of the laboratory sessions in this course.

 Requirements for students to complete each assessment item satisfactorily:

 To satisfactorily complete an individual weighted assessment item a student must achieve at least 50% of the marks.
+For the clinical skills assessment students may re-attempt the skill one time only under exam conditions and receive a maximum of 50% of the marks available if completed successfully on the second attempt.
 To satisfactorily complete the laboratory attendance and participation component a student must obtain the mark of 1 for that assessment item.

 Penalties for late submission of required work: